BlueBrain/connectome-tools/doc/source/index.rst

 It relies on `BluePy <https://bbpteam.epfl.ch/documentation/projects/bluepy/latest/>`_ for accessing circuit data.

-At the moment two tools are provided:
+At the moment these tools are provided:

 **connectome-stats**
     Sampling some connectome statistics from the circuit.

 **s2f-recipe**
     Writing synapse pruning recipe used by `Functionalizer <https://bbpteam.epfl.ch/documentation/projects/functionalizer/latest/>`_ / `Spykfunc <https://bbpteam.epfl.ch/documentation/projects/spykfunc/latest/index.html>`_

+**s2f-recipe-merge**
+    Wrapping and executing ``s2f-recipe`` for different regions, merging the results into a single recipe.

 Installation